 1. Atlantic hurricane season is June – November.

-Atlanta hurricane season starts on June 1st and doesn’t wrap up until November 30th.
+Atlantic hurricane season starts in June and doesn’t wrap up until November.
 So, that’s why it’s important to start getting prepared insurance-wise sooner rather than later.
 It’s never too early to check your insurance policy to make sure you have the coverage you need – or to get home insurance if you need it.

 2. Give yourself lots of time to get the coverage you need – binding restrictions could happen.

 So, something else you need to know about home insurance and hurricanes is called a binding restriction.

 A binding what now?

 Basically, it means that you probably can’t get home insurance right before a hurricane.

 A binding restriction or moratorium means that an insurance carrier decides to stop selling and finalizing coverage for a short period of time.